LucasCandemilChagas/LucasChagas/README.md

 First of all, I'm Lucas Chagas and this is my GitHub page and it's used for my studies.
 I'm currently in the 5th semester of Computer Science at PUCRS.
-I'm doing projects/exercises in languages like Java, Python, C to improve my knowledge and techniques.
+I'm doing projects/exercises in languages like Java, Python, C, HTML, CSS to improve my knowledge and techniques.

 <div>
   <a href="https://github.com/IGamerBrasil">